lmjohns3/theanets/README.rst

 - Many algorithms from ``scipy.optimize.minimize``
 - Greedy layerwise_ pre-training

-At present there are no RBMs, convolutions, or maxout in ``theanets`` -- for those, you might want to look at Morb_, Lasagne_, or pylearn2_.
+At present there are no RBMs or convolutions in ``theanets`` -- for those, you might want to look at Morb_, Lasagne_, or pylearn2_.
 There are many other neural networks toolkits out there as well, in many other languages; see `this stackoverflow question`_ for a few additional pointers, or just search for them.

 .. _Theano: http://deeplearning.net/software/theano/